-- 11.1 Distributions.
-The Corporation, being organized exclusively for scientific, charitable, and educational purposes, may make distributions to organizations and individuals in furtherance of its corporate purposes and in accordance with Section 501(c)(3) of the Code. - 11.2 Prohibition Against Private Benefit and Inurement.
-No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to its directors, officers, or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Section 3 above. - 11.3 Political Activity.
-No substantial part of the activities of the Corporation shall be to attempt to influence legislation by propaganda or otherwise, and the Foundation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office. - 11.4 Other Prohibitions.
-The Corporation shall not carry on any other activities not permitted to be carried on: - a) under the Act or other applicable law; - b) by a Foundation exempt from federal income tax under Section 501(c)(3) of the Code; or
+11.1 Distributions.
+The Corporation, being organized exclusively for scientific, charitable, and educational purposes, may make distributions to organizations and individuals in furtherance of its corporate purposes and in accordance with Section 501(c)(3) of the Code.

+11.2 Prohibition Against Private Benefit and Inurement.
+No part of the net earnings of the Corporation shall inure to the benefit of, or be distributable to its directors, officers, or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Section 3 above.

+11.3 Political Activity.
+No substantial part of the activities of the Corporation shall be to attempt to influence legislation by propaganda or otherwise, and the Foundation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.

+11.4 Other Prohibitions.
+The Corporation shall not carry on any other activities not permitted to be carried on:

-- c) by a Foundation, contributions to which are deductible under Section 170(c)(2) of the Code. - 11.5 Dissolution.
-Upon dissolution of the Corporation, the Board of Directors shall, after paying or making provision for the payment of all of the liabilities of the Corporation, dispose of all of the assets of the Foundation, exclusively for the purposes of the Corporation in such manner, or to such organization or organizations organized and operated exclusively for scientific, charitable, or educational purposes, as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Code as the Board of Directors shall determine.
-Any such assets not so disposed of shall be disposed of by the appropriate court of law of the county in which the principal office of the Corporation is then located, exclusively for such purposes or to such organization or organizations, as said court shall determine, which are organized and operated exclusively for exempt purposes.
+- a) under the Act or other applicable law; - b) by a Foundation exempt from federal income tax under Section 501(c)(3) of the Code; or c) by a Foundation, contributions to which are deductible under Section 170(c)(2) of the Code.

+11.5 Dissolution.
+Upon dissolution of the Corporation, the Board of Directors shall, after paying or making provision for the payment of all of the liabilities of the Corporation, dispose of all of the assets of the Foundation, exclusively for the purposes of the Corporation in such manner, or to such organization or organizations organized and operated exclusively for scientific, charitable, or educational purposes, as shall at the time qualify as an exempt organization or organization such assets not so disposed of shall be disposed of by the appropriate court of law of the county in which the principal office of the Corporation is then located, exclusively for such purposes or to such organization or organizations, as said court shall determine, which are organized and operated exclusively for exempt purposes.